Core Modules

 All compiled WebScheme programs are Wasm modules.
 They can either be executable (i.e. no exports, usually a start function), or they represent a library definition:

-• include-library-declarations may similarly add to the start function, and it may also add to the imports / exports.
+begin,include, orinclude-cideclarations are evaluated in-order in the start function. include-library-declarationsmay similarly add to the start function, and it may also add to the imports / exports.

 Type ABI